hackoregon/linux-laptop-setup/README.md

 1. Download and unpack <https://github.com/hackoregon/linux-laptop-setup/archive/master.zip>.
 This will create a directory `linux-laptop-setup-master`.
 2. Open a terminal and `cd` into the directory.
 3. About `sudo`: `sudo` (super-user do) is a Linux utility that allows you to perform adminstrative tasks like installing software by temporarily operating as the `root` super-user.
 If you see the prompt `[sudo] password for <your username>:`, enter *your* password.
 4. Type `./1core`.
+This will
+    -   update all packages to the latest version,
-This will install a few core utilities, including `git` and `vim`.
-It will also install the Python utility `virtualenvwrapper`, which allows isolating Python applications in named virtual environments.
+    -   install a few core utilities, including `git` and `vim`, and
+    -   install the Python utility `virtualenvwrapper`, which allows isolating Python applications in named virtual environments.

 5. Log out and back in again.
 This sets the environment variables you need for the Python virtual environments.
 6. The scripts are modular - you only need to install what you're going to use.
 By task:
     -   Git Large File Storage: we used this last year for Crop Compass.
 Note that GitHub charges money for both storage and download bandwidth for this, so be careful!
 If you need it, type `./git-lfs`.
-    -   Data science: Install the `jupyter` package by typing `./jupyter`.
+    -   Data science / machine learning: Install the `jupyter` package by typing `./jupyter`.
 This will create a Jupyter notebook Python 3 virtualenv.
+For the aficionados, I've included [`scikit-learn`](http://scikit-learn.org/stable/) and [`seaborn`](http://seaborn.pydata.org/).

-To run it, type
+        To run the notebook, type

             workon jupyter
             jupyter notebook